godotengine/godot-docs/tutorials/plugins/running_code_in_the_editor.rst

     GDScript.
 Please refer to the above alternative approaches to run custom C# EditorScripts.

-    Keep in mind, C# Tool scripts will only appear in the command palette when denoted by the :ref:`GlobalClass <doc_c_sharp_global_classes>`
+    Keep in mind C# tool scripts will only appear in the command palette when denoted by the :ref:`GlobalClass <doc_c_sharp_global_classes>`
     attribute.